will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 source$.subscribe(response => console.log(response));
 ```

-Lets do the same thing that we did for the cold observable, and break this down into a series of chronological steps.
+Lets do the same thing that we did for the cold observable, and break down what happens when this executes into a series of chronological steps:

 1. We make a http request via the fetch api and store this as a promise.
-1. We define our subscription function.
+2. We define our subscription function.
-2. We create an observable using the subscription function that we defined. execution
+3. We create an observable using the subscription function that we defined.
-3. We subscribe to the observable.
+4. We subscribe to the observable.
 At this point, our subscription function executes.
 We instruct our promise to pass the resolved value of our promise to the observer once it resolves.
-4. We subscribe another observer to the same Observable.
+5. We subscribe another observer to the same observable.
 Our subscription function executes again, and we again instruct the same promise to pass its resolved value to our second observer.

 In contrast to the cold observable:

-* We only make 1 http request, before the observable is ever created (eager execution).
+* We only make 1 call to the fetch api and hence 1 http request, before the observable is ever created (eager execution).
 * Values emitted by the observable are shared between observers (ie. each observer receives the same `response` object).
 An observable which behaves this way is known as **multicast**.

 # Conclusions (tl;dr)

-We have taken a look at how observables and observers relate to the Observer pattern, had a deeper looker at how observables really work, and also at some of the terminology surrounding them.
+We have taken a look at how RxJS Observables and Observers relate to the Observer pattern, had a deeper looker at how observables really work, and also at some of the terminology surrounding them.

 To finish up, here is a quick one line summary of each of the terms that we have looked at:

 * **Observable** - a stream of events to which observers can subscribe.
-* **Observer** - an object with `next`, `error` and `complete` methods which 'listens to' an observable.
+* **Observer** - an object with `next`, `error` and `complete` methods, which subscribes to an observable.
 * **Subscription function** - the function which executes each time an observer subscribes to an observable.
 * **Producer** - the source of data for an observable, the thing that calls an observers `next`, `error`, and `complete` methods.
-* **Hot observable** - an observable which creates is producer.
+* **Hot observable** - an observable which creates its producer.
 * **Cold observable** - an observable which closes over its producer.
 * **Finite observable** - an observable which completes.
 * **Infinite observable** - an observable which never completes.